boazsegev/facil.io/README.md

 Here you will find tools to write HTTP, Websockets and custom network applications with ease and speed, using a comfortable framework for writing network services in C.

-Writing an HTTP and Websocket services in modern C?
-Easy!
+**Writing an HTTP and Websocket services in modern C?
+Easy!**

+Websockets and HTTP are super common, so I wrote an API to support them.

+The framework's code is heavily documented and you can use Doxygen to create automated documentation for the API.

 ```c
 #include "websockets.h" // auto-includes "http.h"